 Research – Whether or not you don the white coat, epidemiological research work will set you apart from most other professionals in the field.
 In fact, it’s probably the least public or any of the roles in public health.
 This kind of quantitative work will very often have you poring over data, working at a university or one of the major research institutes funded and managed by state agencies, or even agencies operating under federal auspices like the Centers for Disease Control and Prevention (CDC).
 Naturally, it’s a strictly scientific discipline, and that’s exactly what degrees strictly in epidemiology prepare you for, giving less attention to the public policy and advocacy elements of public health in favor of hard science and lab courses.

-Public Health Epidemiologist Job Description: Protecting the Public from Large-Scale Health Risks
+Epidemiologist Jobs: A Job Description Centered On Protecting the Public from Large-Scale Health Risks